 Audits & Risk Disclosure

 Detailed disclosures of protocol risks and user considerations.
-Mustang Finance code has been audited several times by Pashov Audit Group, and several independent auditors.
+Firm Finance code has been audited several times by Pashov Audit Group, and several independent auditors.
 It has also been scranned by Octane Security, an automated tested and security monitoring service.

-See a list of audit reports here: https://github.com/MustangProtocol/audit-reports/tree/main
+See a list of audit reports here: https://github.com/firm-money/audit-reports/tree/main

 Contract Risk

-Mustang Finance protocol contracts (and all changes from the Liquity core contracts) have undergone multiple comprehensive security audits:
+Firm Finance protocol contracts (and all changes from the Liquity core contracts) have undergone multiple comprehensive security audits:

 Security Audits

-Mustang Finance code has been audited by Pashov Audit Group and several independent auditors.
+Firm Finance code has been audited by Pashov Audit Group and several independent auditors.
 The protocol also underwent extensive testing with automated vulnerability testing by Octane Security, with reports available for each pull request on our GitHub repository.

 For a complete list of all audit reports, visit our audit-reports repository.